-In addition, the Group and Company are exposed to credit risk in relation to financial guarantees given to banks on subsidiaries' borrowings.
-The Group's and Company's maximum exposure are the maximum amount the Group and the Company could have to pay if the guarantee is called on.
-As at 31 December 2022, subsidiaries borrowings of \$5,000,000 (2021: \$4,500,000) was guaranteed by the Group and the Company.
-For the financial guarantee issued, the Group and the Company have assessed that these subsidiaries have sufficient financial capabilities to meet its contractual cash flows obligation in the near future hence, does not expect any material loss allowance under 12-month expected credit loss model.
+In addition, the Company are exposed to credit risk in relation to financial guarantees given to banks on subsidiaries' borrowings.
+The Company's maximum exposure are the maximum amount the Company could have to pay if the guarantee is called on.
+As at 31 December 2023, subsidiaries borrowings of \$5,000,000 (2022: \$4,500,000) was guaranteed by the Company.
+For the financial guarantee issued, the Company have assessed that these subsidiaries have sufficient financial capabilities to meet its contractual cash flows obligation in the near future hence, does not expect any material loss allowance under 12-month expected credit loss model.